ProjectEvergreen/greenwood/packages/plugin-adapter-netlify/README.md

 This plugin adapts Greenwood [API routes](https://www.greenwoodjs.io/docs/api-routes/) and [SSR pages](https://www.greenwoodjs.io/docs/server-rendering/) into Netlify [Serverless functions](https://docs.netlify.com/functions/overview/) using their [custom build](https://docs.netlify.com/functions/deploy/?fn-language=js#custom-build-2) approach

+In addition to generating the correct build output format for Netlify hosting, this plugin will automatically generate a __redirects_ file to correctly map your SSR page and API route URLs to the corresponding Netlify function (as a rewrite).
+You can continue to customize your Netlify project using your _netlify.toml_ file as needed.

 > _**Note:** You can see a working example of this plugin [here](https://github.com/ProjectEvergreen/greenwood-demo-adapter-netlify)_.